 - Version and other information about the database management software.

 If their SQL attack grants them direct admin access with stolen login credentials, hackers may be able to:

 - Block access to the database’s data for other users.

 These can potentially leave a lasting impact on the website and the brands behind it.
 For example, suppose the brand abides by personal information protection laws such as the European Union’s GDPR.
 In that case, they may face fines due to a security breach caused by SQL injections.

 How to protect your WordPress sites from database injection attacks?

-SQL injection vulnerabilities are considered severe because of their disruptive potential.
+Experts consider SQL injection vulnerabilities severe because of their potential to disrupt a WordPress app.
 The fact that they’re also very widespread doesn’t make matters any better.

 It can be hard to protect your site from SQL injection attacks because there are so many avenues for hackers to exploit, but experts have come up with various strategies.